-When you have ovarian cancer you might find that your appetite (the feeling of wanting to eat food) and the types of food you want to eat are different from before.
-You may find eating hard when you're having treatment.
-You might also be wondering if there's anything you can change about your diet that might affect how your cancer acts or how effective your treatment is, including eating or not eating certain foods.
-This information sheet aims to give you an overview of the evidence for diet and nutrition in relation to ovarian cancer so that you can make choices that are right for you.
+When you have ovarian cancer you might find that your appetite (the amount you want to eat) and the types of food you want to eat are different from before.
+You might also be wondering if there is anything you can change about your diet (including eating or not eating specific foods) that might impact on how your cancer acts or how effective your treatment is.
+This booklet aims to give you an overview of the evidence for diet and nutrition in relation to ovarian cancer so that you can make choices that are right for you.